-- 1) Refer to battery warnings at the start of this chapter. - 2) Place the Direction Control switch in the center "OFF" position (neutral). - 3) Turn the Start switch OFF. - 4) Place blocks under the front or rear wheels to prevent vehicle movement. - 5) Disconnect the battery main positive and negative cables or disconnect the main battery plug.
+- 1) Refer to battery warnings at the start of this chapter. - 2) Place the Direction Control switch in the center "OFF" position. - 3) Turn the Start switch OFF. - 4) Place blocks under the front or rear wheels to prevent vehicle movement. - 5) Disconnect the battery connector.